 Step 2: Leave

-For sealed surfaces, leave for up to 15 minutes to allow the enzymes to work at destroying any organic matter in any cracks and crevices.
+For sealed surfaces, leave for up to 15 minutes to allow the enzymes to work at destroying fresh stains in any cracks and crevices.
 For non-sealed surfaces, leave for up to 5 minutes.

 Step 3: Air Dry

-Kinderbean works on carpets, hard floors, upholstery, collars, leashes, and more.
+The best enzyme cleaner for dog urine works on carpets, hard floors, upholstery, collars, and leashes—which Kinderbean can do and more!
 You can even add it to your laundry!
 It will leave your home thoroughly cleaned, and your pup’s misadventure will be a memory.

 Some More Helpful Tips on How to End Your Dog’s Urine Marking